aeldar/pixi-tiles/README.md

 ## Prepare dev env

+Example image generation script depends on `curl`, `magick` (ImageMagick) and `gs` (Ghostscript).
+The development runtime environment uses `bun`.

+Either make sure they are installed on your system, or use the provided `nix` shell to run the script in a containerized environment.

-Run the following command to install dependencies:
+Use `nix` to install dependencies:

 ```sh
 nix develop